Research Problem Statement Examples

 Problem Statement in Research

-A problem statement in research refers to a concise and precise synopsis of the research problems that the study intends to address concretely.
-It also identifies the knowledge gap that is the reason for the entire study to contribute to the body of knowledge.
+A problem statement in research is a concise, precise synopsis of the research problems the study intends to address.
+It also identifies the knowledge gap that motivates the research and contributes to the body of knowledge.

-The problem statement section analyzes what is known and unknown about the research problems and issues.
+The problem statement section analyzes what is known and what remains unknown regarding the research problems and issues.
 The ‘known’ vs ‘unknown’ needs to be analyzed, synthesized, and defended rather than written descriptively.
-The arguments for the existence of the problem may be shown by highlighting any inconsistencies, controversies, conflicts, or contradictions in past studies.
+Arguments for the existence of the problem may be supported by highlighting inconsistencies, controversies, conflicts, or contradictions in prior studies.

-It also proposes variables identifying the research gaps contributing to resolving the research problem.
-Additionally, the statement of the problem in research highlights what are the weaknesses of past findings.
+It also proposes variables that identify the research gaps contributing to the resolution of the research problem.
+Additionally, the research problem statement highlights the weaknesses of prior findings.
 Moreover, it emphasizes the expected knowledge or what is required (still unknown) to enable you to contribute to the body of knowledge.

-Does the research problem statement differ from quantitative and qualitative research?
+Does the research problem statement differ between quantitative and qualitative research?

-The answer is no and there is no difference.
-The research problem statement writing style is similar for every research strategy.
+The answer is no, and there is no difference.
+The writing style of the research problem statement is similar across research strategies.
 Consequently, the research candidates follow the same style for writing research problems for quantitative, qualitative, and other research approaches.

 The author divides the process into three stages to define four elements.